 Brazilian music echoes through the bustling street of Lavradio, located in Lapa, a neighborhood with a big reputation for late nights full of drinks and samba.
-If it is not its nocturnal events that are raved about, it is the monthly Lavradio fair — or Feira Rio Antigo, the most popular of the many street markets in Rio de Janeiro.
+If it is not its nocturnal events that are raved about, it is the monthly Lavradio fair — or Feira Rio Antigo, a market in Lapa and one of the most popular of the many street markets in Rio de Janeiro.

 There is only one place to shop in Rio de Janeiro to truly bring a taste of your trip with you back home, and that is the Lavradio fair.
 From the never-ending stands of handmade soaps, jewelry, articles of clothing, liquors, to the antique shops.
 The variety is sufficient to make its way into anyone’s heart.